nyu-mll/jiant/README.md

 The 'j' in `jiant` stands for JSALT.
 That's all the acronym we have.

+To reproduce experiments from JSALT (bugs and all) use the [`jsalt-experiments`](https://github.com/jsalt18-sentence-repl/jiant/tree/jsalt-experiments) branch.
+That will contain a snapshot of the code as of early August, potentially with updated documentation.

 ## Dependencies

 Make sure you have installed the packages listed in `environment.yml`.